 Want to save the handy information in this article for later?
 Save this image for when you need to recall the best destinations to swim with whale sharks!

 June – Koh Tao, Thailand

-Thailand is one of the most affordable destinations on our list and is known for its incredible diving, great food, and vibrant nightlife.
+Thailand is one of the most affordable destinations on our list.
+It is known for incredible diving, great food, and vibrant nightlife.

-Whale sharks are often seen swimming around many of the dive sites, with Chumphon Pinnacle and Sail Rock offering some of the best chances.
+Whale sharks are often seen swimming around many of the dive sites.
+Chumphon Pinnacle and Sail Rock offer some of the best chances.
 There are other spots closer to shore where you can snorkel with the whale sharks too.